biruk-hg/Game-of-Games-3/README.md

 ### **Main Classes**
 - `GameOfGames.java`: The main entry point of the project.
 It displays the game selection menu and directs the player to the selected game.
 - `CoinFlipGame.java`: Implements the Coin Flip game mechanics.
-- `FindTheThimbleGame.java`: Implements the Find the Thimble game.
+- `FindTheThimble.java`: Implements the Find the Thimble game.
-- `GuessTheNumberGame.java`: Implements the Guess the Number game.
+- `GuessTheNumber.java`: Implements the Guess the Number game.
-- `EvenOrOddGame.java`: Implements the Even or Odd game.
+- `EvenOrOdd.java`: Implements the Even or Odd game.
-- `RedThreadGame.java`: Implements the Find the Red Thread game.
+- `RedThread.java`: Implements the Find the Red Thread game.

 ### **Test Classes**
 - `CoinFlipTest.java`: Unit tests for the Coin Flip game.